TheArturthur/CoppermindScraper/Cosmere/Physical Realm.md

 ### Canticle

 Canticle is a very small planet, estimated at only 322km in diameter, but with gravity within the ranges that would be expected for larger planets, caused by its highly Invested iron core.
 The surface is blasted every day by intense sunlight capable of melting the land.

+### Grand Apparatus

+The Grand Apparatus is a planetary megastructure comprising cities made of thousands of communal moving rooms controlled by a giant centralized [[Investiture\|Invested]] mechanism.
+It is controlled by the [[Sleepless\|Sleepless]], who experiment on its peoples.

 ### Lumar